Practical Guide to Sending Caring Contacts

 It is reasonable that using Caring Contacts as aftercare for a hospitalization or outpatient treatment would also be effective where the author knows the recipient but isn’t otherwise interacting with them

-It doesn’t take much time to implement Caring Contacts so one author can serve many recipients.
+It doesn’t take much time to implement Caring Contacts so one author can serve many recipients, depending on the system you choose.

-In a small organization with closer to 50 or 100 likely recipients, this could take just a few hours per week for one person.
+In a small organization with closer to 50 or 100 likely recipients, this could take just a few hours per week for one person using an excel sheet or ten to fifteen minutes a day using a web app.

 Caring Contacts Authors don’t need a clinical degree or experience.

-Across multiple studies, crisis replies or “suicide note” replies occur extremely rarely (less than X%), so they can be handled in consultation with a clinician who doesn’t need designated effort to the Caring Contacts program
+Across multiple studies, crisis replies or “suicide note” replies occur extremely rarely (less than 1%), so they can be handled in consultation with a clinician who doesn’t need designated effort to the Caring Contacts program.

 "Senders" – when someone other than the Author does the work to send the Caring Contacts